musicrizz/MyContex/README.md

 ```

-* create multiple program in one context : * for example in previous CONTEX_1 *
+* create multiple program in one context :
+*for example in previous CONTEX_1 three program with uniform buffer*

 ```cpp

 ```